Calculator: Programmable calculators

 The first desktop programmable calculators were produced in the mid-1960s.
 They included the Mathatronics Mathatron (1964) and the Olivetti Programma 101 (late 1965) which were solid-state, desktop, printing, floating point, algebraic entry, programmable, stored-program electronic calculators.
 Both could be programmed by the end user and print out their results.
 The Programma 101 saw much wider distribution and had the added feature of offline storage of programs via magnetic cards.

 Another early programmable desktop calculator (and maybe the first Japanese one) was the Casio (AL-1000) produced in 1967.
 It featured a nixie tubes display and had transistor electronics and ferrite core memory.

 The Monroe Epic programmable calculator came on the market in 1967.
 A large, printing, desk-top unit, with an attached floor-standing logic tower, it could be programmed to perform many computer-like functions.
 However, the only branch instruction was an implied unconditional branch (GOTO) at the end of the operation stack, returning the program to its starting instruction.
 Thus, it was not possible to include any conditional branch (IF-THEN-ELSE) logic.
 During this era, the absence of the conditional branch was sometimes used to distinguish a programmable calculator from a computer.

 The first Soviet programmable desktop calculator ISKRA 123, powered by the power grid, was released at the start of the 1970s.

 1970s to mid-1980s

 The electronic calculators of the mid-1960s were large and heavy desktop machines due to their use of hundreds of transistors on several circuit boards with a large power consumption that required an AC power supply.
 There were great efforts to put the logic required for a calculator into fewer and fewer integrated circuits (chips) and calculator electronics was one of the leading edges of semiconductor development.
 U.S. semiconductor manufacturers led the world in large scale integration (LSI) semiconductor development, squeezing more and more functions into individual integrated circuits.
 This led to alliances between Japanese calculator manufacturers and U.S. semiconductor companies: Canon Inc. with Texas Instruments, Hayakawa Electric (later renamed Sharp Corporation) with North-American Rockwell Microelectronics (later renamed Rockwell International), Busicom with Mostek and Intel, and General Instrument with Sanyo.

 Pocket calculators

+Released in 1947, the first pocket calculator which could perform the four basic arithmetic functions with digital precision was the Curta, a mechanical device operated by a crank, bearing “an uncanny resemblance to a pepper grinder”.
+The readout was digital with eleven digits of precision.
+For comparison, the contemporaneous ten inch slide rule used analog calculation to approximate answers to only four digits of precision.
+The Curta remained the finest pocket calculator available for a quarter of a century.